magronv/univsos/README.md

 Sums of squares decomposition of univariate nonnegative polynomials

 ## Description
-`univsos` is a Maple library for computation of sums of squares decompositions of univariate nonnegative polynomials with rational coefficients.
+`univsos` is a Maple library for computation of sums of squares (SOS) decompositions of univariate nonnegative polynomials with rational coefficients.
 The library includes two distinct algorithms:

 - `univsos1`, which relies on root isolation, quadratic under approximations of positive polynomials and square-free decomposition.
 - `univsos2`, which relies on root isolation of perturbed positive  polynomials and square-free decomposition.

 ## Installation instructions
 ### Prerequisites
-`univsos` has been tested with `Maple2016` and relies on:
+`univsos` has been tested with `Maple2016` and requires:
 - the external `PARI/GP` software available at the address http://pari.math.u-bordeaux.fr/download.html